Mīmāṃsā: Anumana

-Anumāṇa (अनुमान) means inference.
+Anumāna (अनुमान) means inference.
 It is described as reaching a new conclusion and truth from one or more observations and previous truths by applying reason.
 Observing smoke and inferring fire is an example of Anumana.
 In all except one Hindu philosophies, this is a valid and useful means to knowledge.
 The method of inference is explained by Indian texts as consisting of three parts: pratijna (hypothesis), hetu (a reason), and drshtanta (examples).
 The hypothesis must further be broken down into two parts, state the ancient Indian scholars: sadhya (that idea which needs to proven or disproven) and paksha (the object on which the sadhya is predicated).
 The inference is conditionally true if sapaksha (positive examples as evidence) are present, and if vipaksha (negative examples as counter-evidence) are absent.
 For rigor, the Indian philosophies also state further epistemic steps.
-For example, they demand Vyapti - the requirement that the hetu (reason) must necessarily and separately account for the inference in "all" cases, in both sapaksha and vipaksha.
+For example, they demand Vyapti – the requirement that the hetu (reason) must necessarily and separately account for the inference in "all" cases, in both sapaksha and vipaksha.
 A conditionally proven hypothesis is called a nigamana (conclusion).